-The Clinic Manger proactively assesses and implements appropriate processes to ensure that all facets of clinic practice management are effectively addressed.
-This may include: scheduling efficiency, complete and accurate registration, insurance referral and preauthorization requirements, patient relations and satisfaction, clinical regulatory compliance, and program marketing for all departments/service lines operating within the GSS Cardiology clinic.
+This individaul will proactively assesses and implements appropriate processes to ensure that all facets of clinic practice management are effective.
+This may include: scheduling efficiency, complete and accurate registration, insurance referral and preauthorization requirements, patient relations and satisfaction, clinical regulatory compliance and program marketing.

 Specific Duties & Responsibilities

-• Develop, maintain, and update the Division’s Clinic Operations Manual in conjunction with the Department of Medicine operations policy.
-Ensure that the division’s clinic practices conform to applicable policies and procedures of Johns Hopkins Hospital (JHH) and Johns Hopkins University Clinical Practice Association (CPA).
+Develop, maintain, and update the Division's Clinic Operations Manual in conjunction with the Department of Medicine operations policy.
+Ensure that the division's clinic practices conform to applicable policies and procedures of Johns Hopkins Hospital (JHH) and the Office of Johns Hopkins Physicians (OJHP).

-• Ensure that the ambulatory clinic sites comply with the standards or requirements of The Joint Commission, Center for Medicare and Medicaid Services, and other regulatory agencies.
-Work with the JHH Regulatory Affairs Office, JHHS Compliance Office, JHU CPA, and Office of Billing Quality Assurance as needed to clarify and address requirements.
+Ensure that the ambulatory clinic sites comply with the standards or requirements of The Joint Commission, Center of Medicare and Medicaid Services, and other regulatory agencies.
+Work with the JHH Regulatory Affairs Office, JHHS Compliance Office, JHU CPA, and Office of Billing Quality Assurance as needed to clarify and address requirements

 Minimum Qualifications (Required)

 Previous supervisory experience required.